ngudbhav/ngudbhav.github.io/README.md

 # ngudbhav.github.io
 My Resume Website access from here http://www.ngudbhav.me.
+Website unsupported on Firefox Quantum (issue opened).

 # Information
 This is my own portfolio website.
-This page contains information about my knowledge, my some of the bio-data, contributions to github and finally a form to mail me directly
+This page contains information about my knowledge, my some of the bio-data, contributions to github and blogger and finally a form to mail me directly

 # Changelog (Background)